Sublime (band): Musical style and influences

 Sublime was one of the most popular bands of the third wave of ska, specifically characterized as ska punk.
 Sublime often combined punk rock and hardcore punk with hip hop, heavy metal, dancehall, reggae, ska, funk, and surf music.
 Sublime also has been described as reggae rock.

-Bob Marley and associated Jamaican reggae artists The Wailers and Peter Tosh feature prominently in Sublime's songs, as do other Jamaican reggae and dancehall artists such as Born Jamericans, Toots & the Maytals, The Melodians, Wayne Smith, Tenor Saw, Frankie Paul, The Wailing Souls, Barrington Levy, Half Pint, and Yellowman.
-The band additionally covered "Smoke Two Joints" originally by Oregon-based reggae group The Toyes.
+Bob Marley and associated Jamaican reggae artists the Wailers and Peter Tosh were strong influences on Sublime's songs, as were other Jamaican reggae and dancehall artists such as Born Jamericans, Toots & the Maytals, the Melodians, Wayne Smith, Tenor Saw, Frankie Paul, the Wailing Souls, Barrington Levy, Half Pint, and Yellowman.
+The band additionally covered "Smoke Two Joints" originally by Oregon-based reggae group the Toyes.

-Sublime was also heavily influenced by the 1980s and 1990s hip-hop and rap scene of Los Angeles and New York City, alluding to or borrowing from such acts as N.W.A and Eazy-E (who died 14 months before Nowell), Beastie Boys, Just-Ice, Public Enemy and Flavor Flav, KRS-One, Doug E. Fresh, Too $hort, and Mobb Deep, as well as the Philadelphia-based rapper Steady B and Texas hip-hop group The Geto Boys.
+Sublime was also heavily influenced by the 1980s and 1990s hip-hop and rap scene of Los Angeles and New York City, alluding to or borrowing from such acts as N.W.A, Beastie Boys, Just-Ice, Public Enemy, Doug E. Fresh, Too $hort, and Mobb Deep, as well as the Philadelphia-based rapper Steady B and Texas hip-hop group the Geto Boys.

-The southern California metal, surf rock, and punk scene influencing Sublime includes Big Drill Car (who were thanked in the first two albums), The Ziggens, Minutemen, Descendents, Bad Religion, The Bel-Airs, Butthole Surfers, and Secret Hate, as well as new wave/fusion band Fishbone.
+The southern California metal, surf rock, and punk scene influencing Sublime includes Big Drill Car (who were thanked in the first two albums), the Ziggens, Minutemen, the Descendents, Bad Religion, the Bel-Airs, Butthole Surfers, and Secret Hate, as well as new wave/fusion band Fishbone.
 Sublime was also influenced by Washington, D.C. hardcore acts such as Minor Threat, Fugazi (who were also thanked in the first album), and Bad Brains.
-The band also referenced popular West Coast rock bands and artists like Grateful Dead, The Doors, Jimi Hendrix, Red Hot Chili Peppers, sixties underground and counter-culture icon Frank Zappa, and even Swedish pop band ABBA.
+The band also referenced popular West Coast rock bands and artists like Grateful Dead, the Doors, Jimi Hendrix, Red Hot Chili Peppers, sixties underground and counter-culture icon Frank Zappa, and even the Swedish pop band ABBA.

-A few references are made to funk, R&B, and soul artists and bands such as James Brown, the Ohio Players, and Aswad, as well as a smattering of Irish, Scottish, and English bands like Boomtown Rats, the ska band The Specials, and Primal Scream.
+A few references are made to funk, R&B, and soul artists and bands such as James Brown, Ohio Players, and Aswad, as well as a smattering of Irish, Scottish, and English bands like the Boomtown Rats, the ska band the Specials, and Primal Scream.

 Sublime's music was highlighted by bass-driven grooves, reggae rhythms, elaborately cadenced rhyme schemes, and transitions between paces and styles throughout a given song, sometimes alternating between thrash punk, ska, and reggae within the same song (see "Seed").
 Their music often contains psychedelic, harmonic minor-based or bluesy guitar solos, rhythmically improvised bass solos or dub-lines, turntable scratching, rolling drum transitions, and heavy bass lines.
-They are known for being one of the first and most influential reggae fusion bands.